-AWD vehicles also have a slightly better ground clearance and shorter overhangs to FWD (front-wheel drive) vehicles since it is designed to do light off-road work.
+AWD vehicles also have a slightly better ground clearance and shorter overhangs than FWD (front-wheel drive) vehicles since it is designed to do light off-road work.
 Dirt roads, muddy tracks, and slippery snow is no match for an AWD where a FWD will be lacking in traction and control.

 With a part-time AWD, you have all the benefits of an AWD when needed and the fuel efficiency of a front-wheel drive under normal driving conditions.

 Best All-Wheel-Drive Vehicles

 Let’s look at a few popular AWD vehicles that have led the race over the years with cutting-edge technology and drivetrain system designs.

 Subaru Symmetrical AWD system